Richard J. Daley: 1968 and later career

 The year 1968 was a momentous year for Daley.
-On January 27, 1968, Daley informed President Johnson that Robert Kennedy had met him and asked for his support in the upcoming Democratic primaries, which he declined.
+On January 27, Daley informed President Johnson that Robert F. Kennedy had met him and asked for his support in the upcoming Democratic primaries, which he declined.
 He also got the President to accept an offer to either stay in the Democratic primaries or be nominated as Hubert Humphrey's Vice President at the Democratic National Convention.
 Daley and Johnson were also going to use Kennedy's run for president to help this plan and feed Kennedy's ego by making him think there was a "revolution" in the party as well.
-In April, Daley was castigated by many for his sharp rhetoric in the aftermath of rioting that took place after King's assassination.
+In April, many castigated Daley for his sharp rhetoric in the aftermath of rioting that took place after King's assassination.
 Displeased with what he saw as an over-cautious police response to the rioting, Daley chastised police superintendent James B. Conlisk and subsequently related that conversation at a City Hall press conference as follows:

 This statement generated significant controversy.
-Reverend Jesse Jackson, for example, called it "a fascist's response".
+Jesse Jackson, for example, called it "a fascist's response".
 Daley later backed away from his words in an address to the City Council, saying: